 Whether it's in a brick-and-mortar establishment or an online one, consumers expect the same level of great service.
 But when they shop online, these expectations grow, and there is a need to communicate through channels that retailers may not have used before

-The age of digitalization has made availability more important than ever when it comes to customer service.
+The age of digitalisation has made availability more important than ever when it comes to customer service.
 Whenever they want, wherever they are, and on whatever device they prefer, consumers bank on being able to interact with brands for 24/7 support.

 With mobile messaging, you can reach consumers at the most popular touchpoint of our time – the smartphone.
 Now, more than ever, customers are more likely to communicate with companies via messaging - such as WhatsApp, SMS, Viber or RCS.
 Engagement is also a factor in driving quality customer service, with the adaption of chatbots becoming a necessity to handle queries at scale while offering meaningful interactions to loyal customers.
 LINK’s conversational platform, Xenioo, is a prime example of facilitating these two-way conversations between customers and brands.

 Remember, it's a hectic weekend for everyone during Black Friday and Cyber Monday.
 Brands are busy planning sales and prepping orders.
 Customers are frantically trying to find the best holiday deals.
 There are inevitably going to be glitches in a shopping event this large.
 But preparing a customer service plan in advance will ease any problems that may arise.

 Check out our tips below to future proof your customer service plan before the Black Friday craze kicks in.